SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Custom_Decoder_using_Intel®_Media_SDK.md

 "What about the latest 4K 10-bit HEVC video streams" I hear you ask?
 Support for both decode and encode of such streams was introduced with 7th Gen Intel(R) Core(TM) Processors and the Intel(R) Media SDK has full support for both.
 We will now make the small code modifications necessary to decode a sample 4K 10-bit HEVC stream.

  - Firstly we need to update our input source to the 4K 10-bit HEVC sample.
 This sample has an average bitrate of over 40Mbps, similar to that of a 4K Ultra HD Blu-ray.
+ - NOTE : if the below h265 file is not available in Retail folder, download a .h265 file and use here.
 ``` cpp
     char path[] = "../jellyfish-60-mbps-4k-uhd-hevc-10bit.h265";
 ```